 Our bylaws provide for seven directors unless otherwise changed by resolution of our Board.
-On August 6, 2019, our Board increased our authorized number of directors to nine until changed by further resolution of the Board in accordance with our bylaws.
 Directors are elected annually and hold office until the next annual meeting of stockholders and/or until their respective successors are duly elected and qualified.
 Stockholders who desire to nominate any person for election to our Board must comply with our bylaws, including our advance-notice bylaw provisions relating to the nomination of persons for election to our Board.
 See "Information about our Board of Directors, Board Committees and Related Matters-Board Committees and Meetings, Nominating and Corporate Governance Committee" below.
-It is intended that the proxies solicited by our Board will be voted "FOR" election of the following nine nominees unless a contrary instruction is made on the proxy: William L. Jones, Neil M. Koehler, Michael D. Kandris, Terry L. Stone, John L. Prince, Douglas L. Kieta, Larry D. Layne, Gilbert E. Nathan and Dianne S. Nury.
-If, for any reason, one or more of the nominees is unavailable as a candidate for director, an event that is not expected, the person named in the proxy will vote for another candidates nominated by our Nominating and Corporate Governance Committee.
+It is intended that the proxies solicited by our Board will be voted "FOR" election of the following seven nominees unless a contrary instruction is made on the proxy: William L. Jones, Michael D. Kandris, Terry L. Stone, John L. Prince, Douglas L. Kieta, Gilbert E. Nathan and Dianne S. Nury.
+If, for any reason, one or more of the nominees is unavailable as a candidate for director, an event that is not expected, the person named in the proxy will vote for another candidate or candidates nominated by our Nominating and Corporate Governance Source Committee.
 However, under no circumstances may a proxy be voted in favor of a greater number of persons than the number of nominees named above.
-All of the nominees for director, other than Mr. Nathan and Ms. Nury, are at present, directors of Pacific Ethanol.
+All of the nominees for director are present directors of Pacific Ethanol.
 All of the nominees have been nominated by our Nominating and Corporate Governance Committee and ratified by our full Board.